This rocket's for you: NASA might sell naming rights to boost exploration

 “The Late Show” host Stephen Colbert immediately poked fun at the branding concept, with a spoof of Neil Armstrong declaring, “That’s one small step for man, one comfortable leap thanks to Dr. Scholl’s insoles!
 Houston, I’m gellin’!”

-Playing along, Bridenstine responded with a tweet asking if the “The Tonight Show” would like to brand a rocket instead.
+Playing along, Bridenstine responded with a tweet asking whether “The Tonight Show” would like to brand a rocket instead.

+Sept.
+17: SpaceX announces Japanese billionaire Yusaku Maezawa as first 'private passenger' on moon rocket

+Sept.
+14: SpaceX signs first private passenger for rocket mission around the moon

 “Jimmy Fallon, you in?” the NASA administrator wrote, showing Fallon’s image emblazoned on the nose cone of a United Launch Alliance Delta II rocket then preparing to launch a NASA science mission from California.

 To pave the way toward this final branding frontier, Bridenstine has created a new advisory committee to figure out what's possible.
-Led by Maxar Technologies' Mike Gold, a former executive at private space station developer Bigelow Aerospace, the committee will look at any regulatory obstacles to commercial progress in low Earth orbit.
-Gold's goal: to help NASA "achieve escape velocity from red tape."
+The committee will look at any regulatory obstacles to commercial progress in low Earth orbit.
+The goal of Mike Gold, the head of the committee: to help NASA "achieve escape velocity from red tape."

-Bridenstine's proposal comes at a time when billionaire-backed private space companies like Elon Musk's SpaceX, Jeff Bezos' Blue Origin and Richard Branson's Virgin Galactic dominate the buzz about spaceflight and are growing closer to flying space tourists.
-So far, it's unclear if the proposed branding strategy would apply to NASA-owned rockets and spacecraft, or only to missions flown by commercial companies, like SpaceX.
+Bridenstine's proposal comes at a time when billionaire-backed private space companies such as Elon Musk's SpaceX, Jeff Bezos' Blue Origin and Richard Branson's Virgin Galactic dominate the buzz about spaceflight and are growing closer to flying space tourists.
+So far, it's unclear whether the proposed branding strategy would apply to NASA-owned rockets and spacecraft, or only to missions flown by commercial companies, such as SpaceX.

 Within a year, NASA astronauts will begin flying to the International Space Station on NASA contracted "Commercial Crew" capsules operated by Boeing and SpaceX.
 The capsules will have extra seats that could be filled by private astronauts or wealthy tourists not bound by NASA's restrictions on sponsorship and endorsements.